Dexalot/dexalot-docs/docs/contracts/bridgeApps/LzApp.md

 #### retryPayload

-Retries the stucked message in the bridge, if any
+Retries the stuck message in the bridge, if any

 **Dev notes:** \
-Only admin can call this function \
+Only DEFAULT_ADMIN_ROLE can call this function
-`_srcAddress` is 40 bytes data with the remote contract address concatenated with the local contract address via `abi.encodePacked(sourceAddress, localAddress)`
+Reverts if there is no storedPayload in the bridge or the supplied payload doesn't match the storedPayload `_srcAddress` is 40 bytes data with the remote contract address concatenated with the local contract address via `abi.encodePacked(sourceAddress, localAddress)`